rsdoiel/antenna/pacific.md

 ---

-## Rugby: Moana Pasifika owners confident they can continue to bankroll team
+## Moana Pasifika owners confident they can continue to bankroll team

 date: 2025-06-26, from: